Wrightsville Beach History

 1945 Police Department was formed with two officers in the winter and three in the summer.

 1945 Wrightsville Beach Lion’s Club chartered with 25 members for civic improvement and community betterment.
-They were known for their Annual Bread Sale which started in 1949.
+They were known for their Annual Lion’s Club Bread Sale which started in 1949.

 1945-47 King Neptune Restaurant (N. Lumina Avenue near Station 1), Nautilus Restaurant (pie-shaped building at Station 1) and the

 1946 CREST Theatre opened for the summer season.
-A different movie played every day so visitors for the week could attend daily in case of inclement weather.
+A different movie played every day.
 It operated every summer until 1973.

-1948 Fire burned to the ground the Atlantic Inn, Judy Inn and four residences on South Lumina Ave.
+1948 Atlantic Inn and Judy Inn burned to the ground along with; four residences on South Lumina Ave.

 1950 International Nickel Company (INCO) constructed on Harbor Island for testing corrosion in marine environments.